MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="../G001 - Deep Dive into LLMs/img/deepseek-r1_emergent_reflection.png" style="width: 500px; height: auto;" />
 </center>

-Reasoning is valuable because it can't be easily faked or pre-programmed—it emerges naturally through reinforcement learning based on the LLM's understanding of tasks and training data.
+Reasoning is valuable because it can't be easily faked or pre-programmed.
+It emerges naturally through reinforcement learning based on the LLM's understanding of tasks and training data.
 This noticably increases the LLM's performance especially on complex tasks:

 <center>
     <img src="./img/Reasoning_models_and_4.5_ARC.jpeg" style="width: 600px; height: auto;" />